Stabilizer ground states for simulating quantum many-body physics: theory, algorithms, and applications: Theory

-\end{cor} The algorithm stated in \thref{periodic_stab_gs} is referred to as the exact 1D periodic local algorithm.
+which involves a periodic boundary condition $A_{0}\simeq A_{cl}$ , and the boundary state machine must be one of the candidate values in \thref{local_nS}. \end{thm} For a fixed supercell size $c$ and boundary state machine $A_{0}$, one can perform the algorithm in \thref{classical_gs} with an additional final state restriction of $A_{cl}\simeq A_{0}$ to obtain the chain $\{A_{0},A_{1},...,A_{cl}\}$ with the lowest energy.
+With additional loops over $c$ and the boundary state machine $A_{0}$, one can find the stabilizer ground state with a linear scaling of $l$.
+This algorithm is referred to as the \textbf{exact 1D periodic local algorithm}.
+Besides, \thref{periodic_SM} implies that the CMCS $\boldsymbol{Q}^{\star}$ is also periodic, and thus the stabilizer ground state $|\psi\rangle$ is also periodic, i.e. $T_{cl}|\psi\rangle=|\psi\rangle$.

 We then move on to discuss higher-dimensional Hamiltonians.
-Although it can not be theoretically derived from \thref{periodic_stab_gs} that the stabilizer ground state $|\psi\rangle$ satisfies $T_{cl}|\psi\rangle=|\psi\rangle$ for translation operators $T_{cl}$ in each dimension, we speculate that at least some approximated (if not exact) stabilizer ground state satisfies such condition due to its similarity to the supercell treatments of exact eigenstates.
+Although we are not able to theoretically prove that the stabilizer ground state $|\psi\rangle$ satisfies $T_{cl}|\psi\rangle=|\psi\rangle$ for translation operators $T_{cl}$ in each dimension, we speculate that at least some approximated (if not exact) stabilizer ground state satisfies such condition due to its similarity to the supercell treatments of exact eigenstates.